-We expect to borrow to fund our investment activities, which is also known as utilizing leverage.
-While we may enter into borrowing arrangements with banks or other lenders that are unsecured, we may also fund a portion of our investments by secured debt facilities.
+We have borrowed funds and expect to continue to borrow to fund our investment activities, which is also known as utilizing leverage.
+While we may enter into borrowing arrangements with banks or other lenders that are unsecured, we currently fund a portion of our investments with a secured debt facility.
+We will operate with leverage through recourse and non-recourse collateralized financings, private or public offerings of debt, warehouse facilities, secured and unsecured bank credit facilities, reverse repurchase agreements and other borrowings.
 Additionally, we may create one or more wholly-owned special purpose subsidiaries to facilitate secured borrowing structures.